MicrosoftDocs/navdevitpro-content-pr/fin-graph/api/dynamics_create_unitsofmeasure.md

 ms.author: solsen
 ---

-# POST Unit of Measure Method
+# Create unit of measure
 Create an unitsOfMeasure in Dynamics 365 for Financials.

 ## HTTP request